-Over-Temp
+Over-Temp LED

-This is a red LED.
-It lights when the Booster heat-sink exceeds a temperature threshold.
-There are two temperature limits for the system.
+This is a red LED, which lights when the Booster heat-sink exceeds a temperature threshold.
+There are two temperature limits for the system:

-At the first, lower-temperature threshold, the Over-Temp light goes on.
-The system does not shut down.

-If the temperature reaches the higher limit, the system shuts down.
-In this state, the cell is turned off and power is removed from the system's control amplifier.
+- At the first, lower temperature threshold, the Over-Temp light goes on.
+The system does not shut down. - At the second, if the temperature reaches the higher limit, the system shuts down.
+In this state the cell is turned off and power is removed from the system's control amplifier.

-The Over-Temp indicator should never illuminate during normal operation of the system.
+The Over-Temp indicator should never light during normal operation of the system.
 Possible causes for an Over-Temp condition include: